 I bite the bullet and ditch my financial advisor – moving everything to Vanguard.
 After January of this year, I manage everything on my own from here on out.

 This year mostly consists of reading Bogleheads and constantly looking to optimize my portfolio.
 In retrospect, I tried to do too much, rather than just select some funds and hold them.

 Sometime in 2012, I manage to find Mr. Money Mustache‘s article on The Shocking Simple Math Behind Early Retirement, and it completely reorients me.
 With Bogleheads, I knew how to invest, but MMM gave me a timeframe on when I could retire.

 This was the year I turned 30.
 Doing the FIRE math, I realized I could retire by 40 (!).
 I start meticulously tracking my expenses and going all-in on this financial independence / early retirement idea.
 Although we don’t make major lifestyle changes like selling a house, we start reigning in our spending and keeping lifestyle inflation under control.

 My oldest comment in a post in /r/financialindependence, the financial independence subreddit, leads back to this year.
-I start reading some blogs about personal finance but largely stick to Reddit as a community.
-Since I didn’t have a blog, Reddit was my “home” for discussions, replacing Bogleheads before it.
+I have a feeling I started reading it before that, but as a lurker for a while.

-After registering it, I do absolutely nothing for the rest of the year.
-This was right around the time startup I work for was acquired, so life got a little crazy.
+After registering it, I do absolutely nothing with it for the rest of the year.
+This was right around the time the startup I work for was acquired, so life got a little crazy.
 I mostly double down at work and pause any side projects.